Getting Started with the Claims Page

 - Click Save View and name it (e.g., “In Progress”)

-- Click ‘Save’ button one more time and the saved view will appears in the view dropdown
+- Click Save one more time and the view will appear in the view dropdown

 Custom views are personal by default, meaning your saved views won’t be seen by anyone else.